grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Slowly, slowly, the depth gauge needle rotated to the right as the boat sank.
 And equally slowly, the depth-under-keel gauge turned to the left as the bottom rose.
 The depth gauge showed 248 meters.
 The depth-under-keel gauge came to rest on its other limit pin, labeled '0'.
 An alarm sounded, but only for a brief chirp because Hemi had been expecting it and had been holding his finger on the button to silence it.
 The whole of the _Prospect_ trembled as the bow touched the bottom.
 Percy felt the slight angle under her feet relax as the stern came down slowly to rest on the bottom as well.

 "Fuck me," said Bastian.
 "Two hundred and forty-eight meters down, on the bottom.
 An undersea mountain.
-And we've landed on the top, like some damned version of Noah crashing his ark into fucking Ararat."
+And we've landed on the top, like some damned Noah crashing his ark into fucking Ararat."

 "Technically a tablemount," said Hemi.
 "A relatively flat surface worn down from an ancient volcano.
 And yes, if you like, very much an antediluvian feature of the sea floor."